Wednesday, December 23, 2009

 De-clutter

 Cars, bedrooms, tables, and floors become the convenient storage place for things that we’re too busy to deal with at the time.
 Eventually, things that were significant are forgotten and insignificant things that we shouldn’t keep never get thrown away, such as a receipt from long-ago night.
 A duplicate item might be mistakenly bought because the original was forgotten.
+Some people are very organized and almost obsessive about maintaining a clutter-free space, while others allow things to pile up until there’s no more than a small path through the mounds of stuff.
+Most of us are somewhere in between.

 Thinking about how the things we own affects our lives makes me wonder where we each get our clutter-gene.
 I’m sure part of it is what we grow up around and how are parents treat the physical things in their lives during our childhoods.
 It is probably also influenced by our personalities.
 I often lament the inaccuracies of poorly crafted and applied stereotypes, but they do exist for a reason.
 Accountants are known for being organized because their jobs require it and artist are stereotyped as scattered and unconcerned with maintaining orderly workspaces.